DavidMGilbert/btc-hack/README.md

 # UPDATE!!!
 BTC-Hack-v2

-I have created a v2 of this litle script that now includes a GUI and tries/wins counter for easier execution and use.
+I have created a v2 of this little script that now includes a GUI and tries/wins counter for easier execution and use.

 A pre-compiled windows executable is available for download in the releases section.

+The original script as well as the new one are available in this repository.

 # Like This Project?
 Give It A Star or please consider donating!